A Structural Account of Combinatory Completeness: Introduction

 A natural question is whether there exist analogues of Theorem~\ref{thm:classical-combinatory-complete} characterising applicative systems in which only some subset of the distinguished elements of a combinatory algebra need exist.
 For example, it is known that an applicative system is a $\mathsf{BCI}$-algebra if and only if every \emph{linear} polynomial is computable, where a polynomial $t$ in variables $x_1,\ldots,x_n$ is said to be linear in case each variable $x_1,\ldots,x_n$ occurs exactly once in $t$ (see e.g.,~\cite{Simpson05,Hoshino2007}).
 As far as we are aware, no satisfying answer to the wider question exists in the literature.

-In this paper we seek to improve the situation by giving a general notion of combinatory completeness and using it to obtain a number of combinatory completeness results in a systematic fashion.
-Specifically, we obtain eight combinatory completeness results characterising applicative systems with $\mathsf{B}$ and $\mathsf{I}$ combinators together with any subset of the combinators $\mathsf{C}$,$\mathsf{K}$, and $\mathsf{W}$.
+The first contribution of the present paper is an answer to this question.
+We give a general notion of combinatory completeness and use it to obtain a number of combinatory completeness results in a systematic fashion.
+Specifically, we obtain combinatory completeness results characterising applicative systems with $\mathsf{B}$ and $\mathsf{I}$ combinators together with most subsets of the combinators $\mathsf{C}$,$\mathsf{K}$, and $\mathsf{W}$.

 Central to our approach is the notion of faithful cartesian club~\cite{Shulman2016}, which is a sort of well-behaved subcategory of the category $\mathbf{Fun}$ of functions between sets $\underline{n} = \{1,\ldots,n\}$ (i.e., the skeleton of the category of finite sets and functions).
 Every faithful cartesian club $\mathfrak{S}$ determines a notion of structured multicategory whose instances are called $\mathfrak{S}$-multicategories.
-We work with a more abstract notion of applicative system, in which the carrier $A$ becomes an object of some ambient $\mathfrak{S}$-multicategory $\mathcal{M}$ and application becomes a map $\application \in \mathcal{M}(A,A;A)$.
-The morphisms of the smallest sub-$\mathfrak{S}$-multicategory $\mathfrak{S}(A,\application)$ of $\mathcal{M}$ containing the application map play the role of polynomials, and we say that an applicative system is $\mathfrak{S}$-combinatory complete when every such polynomial is computable in an appropriate sense.
+We work with a more abstract notion of applicative system, in which the carrier $A$ becomes an object of some ambient $\mathfrak{S}$-multicategory $\mathcal{M}$ and application becomes a morphism $\application \in \mathcal{M}(A,A;A)$.

+The morphisms of the smallest sub-$\mathfrak{S}$-multicategory of $\mathcal{M}$ containing the application morphism play the role of regular polynomials, and we say that an applicative system is \emph{weakly} $\mathfrak{S}$-combinatory complete when every such morphism is computable in an appropriate sense.
+Similarly, the morphisms of the smallest sub-$\mathfrak{S}$-multicategory of $\mathcal{M}$ containing the application morphism and all of the generalised elements $a \in \mathcal{M}(;A)$ of the carrier play the role of the full collection of polynomials, and when every such morphism is computable we say that the applicative system in question is $\mathfrak{S}$-combinatory complete.

 The definition of $\mathsf{B},\mathsf{C},\mathsf{K},\mathsf{W}$, and $\mathsf{I}$ combinators in an applicative system is easily adapted to applicative systems in $\mathfrak{S}$-multicategories, with the caveat that for certain combinators to be expressible the faithful cartesian club $\mathfrak{S}$ must contain certain functions.
 Specifically, while the definitions of the $\mathsf{B}$ and $\mathsf{I}$ combinator make sense in an $\mathfrak{S}$-multicategory for any $\mathfrak{S}$, to express the $\mathsf{C}$ combinator we require that $\mathfrak{S}$ contains the bijections, with the $\mathsf{K}$ and $\mathsf{W}$ combinators requiring $\mathfrak{S}$ to contain the monotone injections and monotone surjections, respectively.